 Now, let’s look at a metric called average engagement time.
 You’ll find this stat in Google Analytics in the Reports » Engagement » Overview screen.

-The average engagement time is something you should watch, to see how it changes over time.
-Generally speaking, you want this number to be increasing or remaining stable.
+You should monitor your site’s average engagement time to see how it changes over time.
+Generally speaking, you want this number to increase or remain stable, not decrease.

 That’s why average engagement time is a valuable metric.
-It’s kind of like an overall measure of how much users enjoy interacting with your content.
-And while there’s no standard for what a “good” average engagement time is, what’s important is how it’s trending over time.
+It’s an overall measure of how much users enjoy interacting with your content.
+While there’s no standard for what a “good” average engagement time is, what’s important is how it trends over time.

-The next critical user engagement metric you should know is conversion rate.
-You’ll find the conversion numbers for different events on your website in the Engagement » Conversions report screen (although you’ll also find conversion in other reports, like the Traffic acquisition report).
+The next critical user engagement metric you should know is key events or conversion rate.
+You’ll find the key events (previously conversions) numbers for different events on your website in multiple reports, including the Traffic acquisition report:

 Tracking Other Conversions